 The Point-to-Point Tunneling Protocol (PPTP) is the most commonly used protocol because the VPN speed is much better when it’s connected on PPTP.
-It is one of the oldest VPN protocols but not very secure if you compare it to its succeeding protocols.
+It is one of the oldest protocols but not very secure if you compare it with other VPNs to its succeeding protocols.
 These characteristics make it ideal for regular internet activity.

 The protocol is extremely device friendly and therefore frequently available for use on a large number of devices.
 PPTP uses IP datagrams to encapsulate PPP data frames and ensures tunnel management via the establishment of a TCP connection.
 Data is tunneled by using a modified version of Generic Routing Encapsulation, resulting in the following PPTP packet data form:

 The second most popular protocol is the Layer 2 Tunneling Protocol (L2TP).
 The L2TP VPN protocol is multiprotocol in the fact that it enables PPP tunneling to be carried out over a variety of packed network types.

 Unlike the PPTP protocol, the L2TP not only carries out user authentication, but also tunnel authentication.
 The fact that L2TP is run over UDP/IP allows L2TP tunnels to get through firewalls but becomes vulnerable to attacks unless combined with IPSec.